tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-23-programming-hive-hive-cli.markdown

 #### Tips

 * To print column headers (disabled by default), set the hiveconf property `hive.cli.print.header` to true: `set hive.cli.print.header=true;`.
-* Hive does have command history, saved into a file `$HOME/.hivehistory`.
+* Hive has a command history, saved into a file `$HOME/.hivehistory`.
 Use the up and down arrow keys to scroll through previous commands.
 * To run HDFS commands from within Hive CLI, drop the hdfs.
 For example:

 ```